ayush-shah12/OSM-PBF-Deserializer-in-C/README.md

 A lightweight command-line tool written in **C** for parsing and querying **OpenStreetMap (OSM) Protocol Buffer (PBF) files** — built entirely from scratch with **no external parsing libraries**.
 This project implements a protobuf deserializer that provides direct, efficient access to OSM map data in its compact binary format.
 The program can efficiently **deserialize** and query **any** valid PBF file.

 > **Note:** This repository serves as a showcase for this project.
-The complete implementation is maintained in a separate private repository.
+The complete implementation is maintained in a separate private repository for academic purposes.

 ## Why Protocol Buffers?